Updated: Dec 7, 2022

 People listen to the monarch because they have no choice.
-People listen to the king for his wisdom is high and pure.
+People listen to the king because his wisdom is high and pure.
 By his actions, he has never broken anyone’s trust.
 He has deceived no one.
 He tells the truth.

-A monarch divides the land into smaller provinces to control the people.
-A king unifies the people.
+The monarch divides the land into smaller provinces to control the people.
+The king unifies the people.
 In fact, when people see him, they willingly submit to him.
 They want to be just like him.
 They want their children to be just like him.
 He is the ideal man to follow.
 He is the ideal leader.
 He is never chosen.
 He just is the king.
 People know it when they see him.